Tmax95644/Market-News-Asymmetry-Analysis/ReadMe.md

 Follow-Up & Validation (SQL Project)

-To validate that these findings were not specific to MediaCloud, the analysis was replicated using SQL and an independent dataset:
+To ensure these results were not specific to MediaCloud or Python-based processing, the analysis was replicated using SQL and an independent dataset:

 GDELT global news database

 Analysis performed entirely in SQLite

-Same market thresholds, classification logic, and aggregation methods
+Identical market thresholds, classification logic, and aggregation methods

 🔗 Related Project:
-[S&P 500 News Coverage Asymmetry — SQL / GDELT]: https://github.com/Tmax95644/Market-Moves-Media-Coverage-SQL-Replication-Using-GDELT
+S&P 500 News Coverage Asymmetry — SQL / GDELT

-The SQL replication produced directionally consistent results, strengthening confidence in the conclusions.
+The SQL-based replication produced directionally consistent results, strengthening confidence in the conclusions.